 But as we mature, we are thrown into a world that demands hustle.
 Go hard or go home, that’s the biggest challenge.
 Office goers reading this would understand this on a deeper level.
 So let’s unburden the weight for some time, by having a look at the 10 best memories of childhood.

 Nothing could equate to the tenderness felt in our mother’s lap.
 No sofa, no comfy bed, and no cushion could keep away from sleeping in our mumma’s lap.

 It was our pram and nobody could snatch it away from us.
-When the slumber crept on our eyes, we braced our madre and coiled in her lap like a baby shoot, craving shadow after a long sunbath.
+When the slumber crept on our eyes, we braced our Madre and coiled in her lap like a baby shoot, craving shadow after a long sunbath.

 2. Watching Disney Shows on Doordarshan:

 When TV was first introduced to us.
-It was our favourite pass time to sit next to our siblings and watch it together.
+It was our favorite pass time to sit next to our siblings and watch it together.
 Kids from the ’90s era grew up watching Mickey Mouse, Donald Duck, Chip ‘n’ Dale, Hercules, Duck Tales etc. which used to telecast on Doordarshan.

 3. Recreating WWE Action with our Siblings:

 Back in the heydays of childhood.
 We immersed ourselves in watching all sort of shows from cartoons, melodramatic soap operas, music channels to fight shows.
 The most popular among them was WWE.
 It got so much hype that kids used to collect Trump cards of the Top WWE wrestlers.

 We would glue our eyes to the WrestleMania match and learn their moves, only to revise them on our brother or sister.
 A budget WWE was held at home with pillows tucked on all four corners of the bed.
 And the quilt was placed on the edge of the bed for safety purposes.
 We would choke slam our siblings and enjoy the Junior WWE, that we held at home.